25 free local advertising ideas for small businesses

-For this approach to be effective it needs to be consistent and regular, and you need to provide quality responses that others consider valuable (and they then engage with and share/upvote).
-You can’t just post one answer on Quora and expect the referral traffic to flood in.
+For this approach to be effective it needs to be consistent and regular, and you need to provide quality responses that others consider valuable (and which they then engage with and share/upvote).
+You can’t just post one random answer on Quora and expect the referral traffic to flood in.
 So dedicate some time to this task regularly to see the best results.

 8. Write a blog